tribad/mtt-cpp/docs/user/manual.md

 Here we start with the manual.
 All examples are based on a StarUML model.
 As UML :registered: is somewhat a standard you will find similar behaviour for the Enterprise Architect as well.

+As I do not know better I will start to explain things along the model elements, classes, packages, and the like.

 ### General approach
 To generate files from a UML model you deal with two different ways to make things visible to the generator.